 What is a negative self-image?

-At Grip Psychologen we work with COMET in addition to cognitive behavioural therapy.
+At Grip Psychologen we work with competitive memory training (COMET) in addition to cognitive behavioural therapy.
 Both methods offer the opportunity to strengthen your self-image and teach you how to deal with negative thoughts about yourself.

 Would you like to make an appointment right away or would you like more information?
 Don't hesitate to contact us.
 We will be happy to explain what we can do for you.